-As should be the case with any Bible-based ministry that has a published credo, our ultimate source of authority is the Bible, the written Word of God.
+As should be the case with any Bible-based ministry that has a written, published credo, * our ultimate source of authority is the Bible, God’s written revelation of Himself.
 The Bible is completely true and entirely trustworthy.
 But no creed can make that claim for itself.
 At best, a credo can be Bible-based, but it is not the Bible and has certain limitations.
 Credos are merely helpful ways to summarize and encapsulate what a particular ministry believes about the Bible, but they are not true in all their parts and entirely trustworthy as the Bible is.

 Since the beginning of this ministry, many prospective students have contacted us asking what we believe, what is our credo, what is our written “confession,” what are our articles of faith?
 For whatever the reasons, some folks seem to need that sort of written statement in order to function in life.
 One visitor to our website e-mailed me, stating he didn’t want to read any of the teachings until he knew what we believed.
 I replied, stating he would find out what we believed if he read our teachings.